open-resources/dash_curriculum/tutorial/part4/chapter12.md

 ## 12.1 The theme of a Dash app

 There are many different ways you can change the layout and add themes to your Plotly Dash app.
-In this chapter you will learn how to set a theme with `external_stylesheets=[dbc.themes.<theme>]` where `'<theme>'` can by any on of `['BOOTSTRAP', 'CERULEAN',
+In this chapter you will learn how to set a theme with `external_stylesheets=[dbc.themes.<theme>]` where `'<theme>'` can by any of `['BOOTSTRAP', 'CERULEAN',
  'COSMO',
  'CYBORG',